 Some are calling this the weakest Travers field in memory, maybe ever.
 Why?

 There's only one Grade 1 winner in Liaison (8-1), who won the CashCall Futurity last year.
 Alpha and 5-1 choice Street Life are the only horses coming into the race off a victory.
-It's also the first time since 2005 there won't be a winner of a Triple Crown race in the starting gate.

 And, all the big guns are gone.
 Kentucky Derby and Preakness winner I'll Have Another was retired with an injury the day before the Belmont Stakes.
 Belmont winner Union Rags was retired shortly thereafter, and earlier this week Derby and Preakness runner-up Bodemeister was retired.
 Haskell winner Paynter is recovering from an illness, Wood Memorial winner Gemologist is recovering from an injury, and 2-year-old champion Hansen was declared out of the Haskell with a torn tendon.